nibralab/content-patterns/input-control/captcha.md

 Captcha is short for 'Completely Automated Public Turing test to tell Computers and Humans Apart'.
 The whole idea behind Captchas is to distinguish humans from computers letting the user perform an action a computer can't.
-A captcha is a simple Turing test.
+A Captcha is a simple Turing test.

 ## Problem Summary